-Breast cancer is a tumor, or cluster of abnormal cells, found in the breast tissue of women, but in rare cases it can affect men as well.
-Breast cancer is the number two leading cause of cancer in women, second only to skin cancer.
+Breast cancer is a tumor, or cluster of abnormal cells, found in the breast tissue.
+The disease most often affects women but in rare cases can affect men as well.
+Breast cancer is the second-leading cause of cancer in women behind skin cancer.

-Not all breast tumors are cancerous.
-Most breast tumors are benign, although they are abnormal cells, they will not spread and are not life threatening.
-Most breast lumps are caused by fluid filled sacs called cysts.
+Most breast lumps are caused by fluid-filled sacs called cysts.
 These cysts may or may not be painful and cause the breast to feel lumpy.
-The only way to know for sure if a breast lump is cancerous is to have it biopsied, or tested by your physician.
+The only way to know for sure if a breast lump is cancerous is to have it biopsied, or tested by your doctor.

-Although breast cancer is not preventable, it is important to know how to minimize your risk of getting the disease.
+Although breast cancer is not 100 percent preventable, it’s important to know how to minimize your risk of getting the disease:

 - Maintain a healthy weight